 Since you’ll be staying at an all-inclusive resort, you’ll have your food and drinks covered.
 That doesn’t mean that you shouldn’t go out for a night to a romantic restaurant and treat yourself to a delicious dinner!

 Jellyfish is our top choice.
 The staff is amazing.
 The food is delicious.
 And you’ll have an amazing view of the ocean as you enjoy your meal.
 (P.S. they also host amazing weddings.)

 Playa Blanca in Punta Cana Resort & Club is the most beautiful beach.
-They usually charge a 15–25 USD fee to visit during weekends or public holidays to keep their visitors to a minimum, but it’s a very secluded place, one that we love and visit every time we can.
+They usually charge a 15–25 USD fee to visit during weekends or public holidays to keep their visitors to a minimum, but it’s a very secluded place – one that we love and visit every time we can.